youpeng88/tower_game/README.md

     1-19-16(5:10pm): Alex's recent changes merged (turn_based appearance) also fixed box input to make it a larger box (and some small bugs)
     1-19-16(6:30pm): added Instruction buttom on the start menu and merged the changes.
-    1-20-16(3:40pm): fixed input box and merged Alex's changes
+    1-20-16(3:40pm): fixed input box and merged Alex's changes 1-20-16(7:30pm): added selection button on the side bar

 #Latest Change by Zach:
     12:41 AM: Modified Enemies.point_at_base function such that all enemies now target base